 FAQ

-The answers to the frequently asked questions refer to the regulations 2006 of the Faculty of Business, Economics and Social Sciences and the according study plan 2007.
+The answers to the frequently asked questions refer to the regulations 2024 of the Faculty of Business, Economics and Social Sciences (WISO) and the according study plan (BSc BA 2007, MSc BA 2014 and MSc BA 2024, MSc B&Ec 2009 and MA B&L 2010).
 Here, you will find numerous answers to various questions.
-In case you have any further questions, which are not answered below, please contact the Academic Student Advice of the Departmental Office of Business Administration.
+In case you have any further questions, which are not answered below, please contact the Academic Student Advice of the Departmental Staff Office of Business Administration.

 Accreditation and admission